Winners and losers of immigration: Winners and losers of immigration

 \section{Winners and losers of immigration}

-In this section, we run two counter-factual analyses to answer the main question raised in the paper about the multifaceted impact of immigration on the economy.
-First, we consider a scenario with no non-natives in the economy, and second we consider a scenario with a sudden inflow of 160 thousands low-skilled non-natives, which is the forecasted net migration for Italy in 2020, as provided by Eurostat.
-We perform these exercises by twisting the number of non-natives present in the economy and calculating the new equilibrium in the labour markets and in the goods markets, keeping the other parameters of the model at their original estimated values, while allowing all endogenous variables such as wages, prices, etc. to adjust to the new equilibrium conditions.
+In this section, we run two counter-factual scenarios to identify the winners and losers of immigration.
+The first scenario envisions an economy with no non-natives, while the second one considers the case with a sudden inflow of 165 thousands low-skilled non-natives, which is about the forecasted/planned net migration for Italy in 2025 according to Italian Government.
+In particular, these exercises are performed by setting the number of non-natives and calculating the new equilibrium in the labour and goods markets, keeping the parameters at their original estimated values, while allowing all endogenous variables such as wages, prices, etc. to adjust to the new equilibrium conditions.